 Temporary injury or brief recovery conditions only:

 If you are requesting accommodations due to a temporary condition or medical injury, such as a hand surgery, concussion, or pregnancy complication, you can download the Temporary Injury/Condition Request Form for medical verification to be completed by your physician.
-This form is supplemental to the online Student Disability Services Registration Form that is required for all SDS registration and accommodation requests and serves as your medical documentation.
+This form serves as your medical documentation, and is supplemental to the online Student Disability Services Registration Form that is required for all SDS registration and accommodation requests.